vanelizondo/IS51Test1/README.md

 Make sure the computer, VS Code, and the files / application is all working properly with no errors or warnings.

-### Code Component - Best Part Sales Project
+### Code Component - Smart Phone Sales Project

-You are hired to create a Web application to computerize Best Part sales process.
-The application should have a structure that stores the following part data: PID (a string), Description (a string), Price (a number) and Inventory (an number).
+You are hired to create a Web application to automate the sales process.
+The application should have a structure that stores the following part data: PID (a string), Description (a string), Price (a number) and Qauntity (an number).
 The company currently carries only three parts as shown in the table below and the application should use an array of three custom objects (interface).
 If you don’t know how to use an array of three object variables, you can use  array of objects instead with 5 points penalty.

 #### PID Description Price Inventory
-2. 1 Hot Dog 5.00 2
+2. 1 Android 150.00 2
-3. 2 Hamberger 6.00 1
+3. 2 IPhone 200.00 1
-4. 3 Pizza 12.00 2
+4. 3 Windows Phone 110.00 2

 The data above is located in ```assets/orders.json``` for reference.

 Your application should allow the user to enter data for each item (quantity).
-When “Load Saved Items” button is clicked, use Angular’s HTTP module to fetch the json data from the orders.json file and display the content on the table.
+When “Load Saved Items” button is clicked, populate the default sales data from the orders.json file and display the content on the table.
 PID, Description, Price and quantity should be displayed inside text input.
 The user will enter any quantity to order for each item.
-When “Submit” button is clicked, calculate the total order amount plus tax (10 % or .10) and display the result to the user in a flex-modal or alert message.
+When “Submit” button is clicked, calculate the total order amount plus tax (15 % or .15) and display the result to the user in a flex-modal or alert message.

 Help button displays a message, ```“This application is designed by <your name>.
 (C) 2018”``` in a “app-flex-modal” component (provided) or use an alert box less points.

-When “Display Saved Items” button is clicked, the item is read from “orders.json” file using Angular’s HTTP module.
+When “Display Saved Items” button is clicked, the item from “orders.json” file should be displayed.
 Then the order information should be displayed as shown in the figure below.
 Then, the user enters his/her name and any quantity to order for each item (Note: the format of name input ->; Lastname, Firstname; ex: Phan, Lucas). (comma with space between last name and first name)

 When “Clear” button is clicked, the Order form should be cleared (value set to null).